This information is provided free of charge by the Department of Industrial Relations

 (c) A consolidated summary of the historical workers' compensation claims loss experience and the allocated loss expenses of the proposed group members for a minimum of the three most recent, full policy years, as well as the current policy year through the last completed quarter under the current policy at the time the application is submitted;

-(e) A five year pro forma financial statement including, but not limited to, an income statement, balance sheet, projected cash flows, and claims payout projections.
+(d) A five (5) year pro forma financial statement including, but not limited to, an income statement, balance sheet, projected cash flows, and claims payout projections.
 The pro forma financial statement must include a detailed separation of assets, liabilities, retained earnings, taxes, and accrual and distribution of excess contributions.
 If any claims costs are discounted, the interest rate assumptions and payout patterns must be described and must be based on reasonable assumptions.
-The claims payout schedule shall be calculated using the 80th percent actuarial confidence level figures from the actuarial study.

-(f) A summary of the specific details of the group self insurer's operating plan or the plan itself, including, but not limited to, descriptions of:
+(e) A summary of the specific details of the group self-insurer's operating plan or the plan itself, including, but not limited to, descriptions of:

-(g) The first 12 month budget of the group self insurer;
+(f) The first 12 month budget of the group self-insurer;

-(j) A description of safety and loss control services available from the group self insurer to group members;
+(i) A description of safety and loss control services available from the group self-insurer to group members;

-(k) A description of the underwriting requirements for member selection for the group self insurer, including a description of any underwriting requirements or restrictions imposed by the specific excess insurance carrier;
+(j) A description of the underwriting requirements for member selection for the group self-insurer, including a description of any underwriting requirements or restrictions imposed by the specific excess insurance carrier;

-(l) The name of the certified public accountant that will prepare annual financial reports for the group self insurer;
+(k) The name of the certified public accountant that will prepare annual financial reports for the group self-insurer;

-(m) The name and professional actuarial designation of the actuary who will prepare actuarial reports for the group self insurer, as well as an indication of how frequently actuarial reports will be completed;
+(l) The name and professional actuarial designation of the actuary who will prepare actuarial reports for the group self-insurer, as well as an indication of how frequently actuarial reports will be completed;

-(n) A statement indicating the means by which the group self insurer will post the required security deposit; and
+(m) A statement indicating the means by which the group self-insurer will post the required security deposit; and

-(o) A statement describing any fidelity insurance coverage and errors and omissions insurance coverage to be maintained by the group self insurer, and/or by vendors with the group self insurer named as beneficiary.
+(n) A statement describing any fidelity insurance coverage and errors and omissions insurance coverage to be maintained by the group self-insurer, and/or by vendors with the group self-insurer named as beneficiary.